Fitus/Zaloha2.sh/DOCUMENTATION.md

     pass a FIND expression to exclude the Metadata directory from the respective FIND scan via &lt;findGeneralOps&gt;.

-    If Zaloha is used to synchronize multiple directories, then each such instance of Zaloha must have its own separate Metadata directory.
+    If Zaloha is used for multiple synchronizations, then each such instance of Zaloha must have its own separate Metadata directory.

     In Remote Backup Mode, if &lt;metaDir&gt; is relative, then it is relative to the SSH login directory of the user on the remote backup host.